Workload Balancing is a Citrix Hypervisor Premium Edition component, packaged as a virtual appliance, that provides the following features:

 Similar processor configurations

-Workload Balancing is not supported for a pool that contains vGPU-enabled VMs.
-Workload Balancing cannot capacity plan for VMs that have a vGPU attached.
+The pool does not contain any vGPU-enabled VMs.
+Workload Balancing cannot create a capacity plan for VMs that have vGPUs attached.